colah/ByronTrialNotes/daily-notes/day19.md

 * (Next picture) Chemicals or chemistry.
 * Quote from alphachem?
  * Yes.
-* (Next picture)  Folder, "Microwave/Magnetron Expirements"
+* (Next picture)  Folder, "Microwave/Magnetron Experiments"
  * Yes.
 * Relating to that device, or actually collection of components, you found in the basement?
  * Yes.